waleedalim/unit-01-capstone/readme.md

 ```
 App runs at `http://localhost:5173`.

-> Note: `client/src/api/axios.ts` currently points at the deployed EC2 backend for production.
+> Note: `client/src/api/axios.ts` currently points at the deployed EC2 backend for the live website.
 To run fully locally, swap the `baseURL` back to `http://localhost:3000/api`.

 ---

 ## Testing

-Component tests are written with Vitest and React Testing Library.
+tests are written with Vitest

 ```bash
 cd client